scottfinkelstein/MixedRealityKit/README.md

 An easy way to add a stereoscopic ARKit SceneView to your project.

-The MixedRealityView class extends ARSCNView and splits camera in two stereoscopic SceneViews.
+The MixedRealityKit class extends ARSCNView and splits camera in two stereoscopic SceneViews.
 Works with Google Cardboard or any VR Viewer that supports non-barrel distorted VR.

 **Virtual Reality Demo (enclosed room scene)**
 ![Virtual Reality Example](demo1.gif)